Telstra and Optus both received their highest level of complaints amid an ongoing dispute about the rollout of Australia's National Broadband Network.

 “We are currently moving more than 21,000 customers to the NBN every week and this number will increase again as the NBN migration ramps up over the next two years, so it is clearly an area we need to do more on,” the spokesperson said.

-“We are absolutely focussed on improving and simplifying our customer service and we’re working on a range of initiatives to deliver a better customer experience and reduce complaints overall.
+“We are absolutely focused on improving and simplifying our customer service and we’re working on a range of initiatives to deliver a better customer experience and reduce complaints overall.
 This includes working with NBN Co to improve the migration experience for our customers.”

 An Optus person also told CRN that NBN-related issues were one of the main contributing factors, along with content services and data usage.